Google Ads provides multiple options when it comes to bidding on keywords.

 With automated bidding, you do the least amount of work possible.
 Hooray!

-Setting a maximum daily budget, Google takes care of the rest by letting AdWords automatically tweak your CPC bids based on market fluctuations.
+Setting a maximum daily budget, Google takes care of the rest by letting Google Ads automatically tweak your CPC bids based on market fluctuations.

 If advertisers drop out and costs decrease, your bid will adjust accordingly to generate more clicks.

-If you have a large account on AdWords, this is a great time-saving tool.
+If you have a large account on Google Ads, this is a great time-saving tool.

 With manual bidding, you are put in the driver’s seat of your own bidding strategy.